What is Istanbul in Turkey like?

-Istanbul also hosts several annual motorsports events, such as the formula One Turkish Grand Prix, the MotoGP Grand Prix of Turkey, the FIA World Touring Car Championship, The GP2 and the Le Mans Series 1,000km races at the Istanbul Park GP Racing Circuit.
+A number of yearly motorsports competitions are also held in Istanbul, including the Formula One Turkish Grand Prix, the MotoGP Grand Prix of Turkey, the FIA World Touring Car Championship, and the 1,000-mile races for the Le Mans Series and GP2.

 It’s a great place to buy a Property in Turkey!!

-Istanbul International Film Festival - April 8th till April 19th - The festival comes to Istanbul once a year and shows dozens of films from countries all around the world.
+International Istanbul Film Festival – 17th April till 28th April – The festival comes to Istanbul once a year in April and shows dozens of films from countries all around the world.
 The festival will be filled with people from the film industry as well as the general public.
 There will be face to face meetings happening between the creators, actors and the guests.

-Istanbul Coffee Festival - September 15th - This event will be held in the city centre in the outdoor Kucukciftlik Park.
-People come together to taste different blends of coffee beans from all around the world.
+Istanbul Coffee Festival – 14th September till 17th September – This event enjoys people coming together to taste different blends of coffee beans from all around the world.
 You can enjoy trying all the different flavours.
 Besides drinking all the coffee you could possibly want, the festival will also be offering barista shows, acoustic style concerts, seminars, art exhibitions and there will be custom designed products on display.

 Ferries between Turkey and Greece

 Lesbos from Ayvalik: If you’re staying close to the beach town of Ayvalik, consider taking a day trip to the stunning island of Lesbos.
 There is a ferry that travels between the two locations three or four times every day.
 The ferry journey takes just 90 minutes.

 The traditional market in Kadikoy on Tuesdays and Fridays.
 In Fikirtepe, there are at least 4,000 booths and a parking lot.
 This market is well-known for its enormous crowds of shoppers and vendors.